michellechang02/resume-analyzer/README.md

-## Introduction

-Final Project for CIS 7000: Interactive Reading.
+## Final Project for CIS 7000: Interactive Reading.

+Resume Highlight: Analyze your Resume with Highlights

-- built with Vite + TypeScript (frontend), FastAPI (backend)
+Tech Stack: Vite + TypeScript (frontend) and FastAPI (backend).

-### Papers Referenced

-Fok, Raymond, Hita Kambhamettu, Luca Soldaini, Jonathan Bragg, Kyle Lo, Marti Hearst, Andrew Head, and Daniel S. Weld.
-"Scim: Intelligent skimming support for scientific papers."
-In Proceedings of the 28th International Conference on Intelligent User Interfaces, pp. 476-490.
-2023.

-Kim, Tae Soo, Matt Latzke, Jonathan Bragg, Amy X. Zhang, and Joseph Chee Chang.
-"Papeos: Augmenting Research Papers with Talk Videos."
-In Proceedings of the 36th Annual ACM Symposium on User Interface Software and Technology, pp. 1-19.
-2023.
+CI/CD (DevOps): Vercel

+## Features Implemented

+- Highlights Verbs and Numbers on the Resume Text

+- Gauges Resume Strength, and highlights key parts of the Resume Text that gave the resume its strength

+- Recommends Job Opportunities, and highlights corresponding Resume Text

+- Recommends Youtube Videos, and highlights relevant parts on the Resume Text

 ## How It Works